ledgerium-io/testsmartcontracts/README.md

-# testOpenZeppelinContracts
+# testSmartContracts
-This repo is created to test openZeppelin contracts without truffle.
+This repo is created to test smart contracts without truffle.